Kemsekov/verilog-c-os/FINAL_SUMMARY.md

 - Workflow for compiling C programs to RISC-V machine code (created by me)
 - Scripts and documentation for the compilation process (created by me)
 - Script to run lies in run_c_program folder
+- All build artifacts properly isolated in build/ directory

 ### xv6 OS Integration Framework
 - Documentation outlining how to adapt xv6 for the virtual device (created by me)
 - Memory map and hardware requirements defined (created by me)
 - Process for building and loading the kernel (created by me)

+## Recent Improvements

+The following improvements have been made to enhance the virtual device:

+- Removed problematic halt detection mechanism that was causing issues
+- Removed non-functional cycle_count and cpu_return_value monitoring
+- Improved file organization to keep build artifacts in build/ directory
+- Streamlined C program compilation workflow
+- Verified deterministic behavior with same input producing same output

 ## Verification